deic-dk/files_compress/README.md

 # files_compress

 An app for handling archive files within ownCloud.
-Requires ownCloud 7 or newer (not tested with version 8).
+Requires ownCloud 7 or newer.

 This app adds an Extract function for files with one of the appropriate extensions (zip, gz, tar, bz2), and a Compress function for others.
 Compression and extraction are handled server-side, using PHP.